Union Station, Toronto, Canada

 Future developments planned for Canada's Union Station

 A five-year revitalisation programme is being carried out to improve the quality and pedestrian movement near the station, rejuvenate heritage elements and transform the station into a major terminus for shopping, dining and visiting.
-The program started in June 2010 and is planned to be completed by 2015.
+The programme started in June 2010 and is scheduled to be completed by 2018.

-It will include building a new pedestrian retail concourse below the station and expanding the GO Concourse threefold, to double passenger capacity by 2030.
+It includes the construction of a new pedestrian retail concourse below the station and expanding the GO Concourse threefold, to double passenger capacity by 2030.
 It will also involve renovation of the VIA Rail concourse and refurbishment of space in the west wing for Metrolinx's head office.

 A modern, underground Northwest PATH tunnel will be constructed as part of the programme, to link Union Station with the existing PATH system.
-The construction will be carried out in two phases for targeted completion by 2014.
+The construction is being carried out in two phases.
+The phase 1 was completed in 2014 and phase 2 is expected to be completed in early 2018.

 The total cost of the revitalisation scheme will be $640m.
-The Government of Canada approved $164m in funding for the project.
-Around $172m is being financed by the Government of Ontario, with the remaining $302m coming from the City of Toronto.
+The Canadian Government approved $164m in funding for the project.
+Around $172m is being financed by the Ontario government, with the remaining $302m coming from the City of Toronto.